SemperFenix/final-project-frontend-bootcamp-ISDI/README.md

 The Aikido Project was built using the following technologies:

-- Node.js
-- Express.js
-- MongoDB
+- Angular 15
-- Mongoose
+- Typescript
-- React.js
+- Sass
-- Material UI
+- Firebase
-- Google Maps API
+- Jasmine/Karma

 ## 🧪 Code Quality